-PSYC 352/ SOWK 352 Principles of Counseling Practice - 3 Credit HoursSpring This will be a skill development course with exposure to a variety of counseling techniques and opportunities for role playing of hypothetical therapy situations.
+PSYC 352/ Principles of Counseling Practice - 3 Credit HoursSpring SOWK 352 This will be a skill development course with exposure to a variety of counseling techniques and opportunities for role playing of hypothetical therapy situations.
 Students will also have an opportunity to practice the counseling skills established as national standards of psychologists, social workers and substance abuse counselors, and be reviewed and examined on those skills as well as receive training in the use of assessment tools.
 Prerequisite: PSYC 351 or SOWK 332.
-PSYC 355 Industrial/Organization Psychology - 3 Credit Hours PSYC 360 Cognitive Psychology - 3 Credit Hours PSYC 365 Environmental Psychology - 3 Credit Hours PSYC 380 Theories of Personality - 3 Credit Hours PSYC 385/ SPES 385 Psychology of Sport and Exercise - 3 Credit Hours PSYC 386 The Wesleyan Journey - 1- 6 Credit Hours PSYC 390 Psychological Research Design - 4 Credit Hours PSYC 402 Physiological Psychology - 3 Credit Hours PSYC 403 Senior Seminar in Psychology - 3 Credit HoursEven Year Spring This course offers students the opportunity to review content areas in Psychology in preparation for the major field test, and provide assistance in preparation for career after college (i.e. graduate school or employment).
-Students will construct or revise resumes, personal statements and their Senior Portfolio as well as prepare for the Graduate Record Examination.
+PSYC 355 Industrial/Organization Psychology - 3 Credit Hours PSYC 360 Cognitive Psychology - 3 Credit Hours PSYC 365 Environmental Psychology - 3 Credit Hours PSYC 380 Theories of Personality - 3 Credit Hours PSYC 385/ SPES 385 Psychology of Sport and Exercise - 3 Credit Hours PSYC 386 The Wesleyan Journey - 1- 6 Credit Hours PSYC 390 Psychological Research Design - 4 Credit Hours PSYC 402 Physiological Psychology - 3 Credit Hours PSYC 403 Senior Seminar in Psychology - 3 Credit Hours

+Record Examination.
 Prerequisite: PSYC 202.